daz-codes/daz.codes/pages/index.md

-<p class="gradient-text display-l text-center margin-y">👋 Hey!
-I'm Daz</p>
+<p class="gradient-text display-l">👋 Hey!</p>

 <img src="/images/daz.webp" alt="A picture of me" class="daz dropshadow">

-I'm a software developer with a passion for problem solving.

-I love coding in Ruby and JavaScript and enjoy building things in Rails.
+I'm Daz, a software developer with a passion for problem solving, who loves coding in Ruby and JavaScript and building things in Rails.

-Here's a list of [my projects](/projects)
+🚀 Here are some of [my projects](/projects)

-And here are some [books I wrote](/books)
+📚 ... and here are some [books I wrote](/books)